 "It is in these quieter places that what is true and real becomes more apparent," Michael says.
 "One can feel the unbroken connection to the pulse of life."

 Over the years, Michael has performed in various folk, rock-n-roll and jazz bands - as bassist, vocalist, and guitarist - and he has also composed instrumental music for several public television programs about Alaska.
-He continues to search for stories from back roads and the many places that people call home.
+He continues to search for stories from the many places that people call home.
 Whether performing solo or with full backing band, Michael brings a sense of emotional truth to his songs and to the ongoing theme of ‘roads less traveled’.

 "Pure Americana magic... full of cautionary tales and a passion for life... narrative lyrics and sincere performances [from] an artist who embraces each moment." - Gashouse Radio